 When exploring the Bears Ears, please consider the many Native American and historic pioneer connections that make enrich the history of the area.
 Honor past generations and futures on by visiting respectfully.

 Explore Bluff’s Backyard

-Bluff is the perfect basecamp for your travels in the Bears Ears National Monument.
+Bluff is the perfect basecamp for your travels in the Bears Ears region.
 Located on the southern boundary of the monument along the route to national parks like the Grand Canyon, Arches, and Mesa Verde, Bluff offers lodging, restaurants, picnic spots, guiding services, and more.

 We’ve created a list of our favorite spots to introduce you to Bears Ears and experience its vistas and archaeology.

 Map of Bears Ears

 Please contact the BLM and Forest Service about fees, regulations, and permits.